 David Angell is interested in number theory and combinatorics, particularly continued fractions, irrationality and transcendence.
 A selection of extension articles for secondary students can be found at his personal homepage.
 The image at the top of the page illustrates an exponential sum involving the function f(n)=n/dd+n^2/mm+n^3/yy, where dd.mm.19yy is David's birthday.

-Arnaud Brothier is interested primarily on operator algebras, a cross-field of many areas of mathematics and physics, in particular von Neumann algebras, Jones' Subfactor Theory and their interactions with group theory, ergodic theory, and conformal field theory.
+Arnaud Brothier is interested primarily on operator algebras, a cross-field of many areas of mathematics and physics, in particular von Neumann algebras, Jones' Subfactor Theory and their interactions with group theory, ergodic theory, representation theory and conformal field theory.

 Peter Brown has been working in the area of number theory, specifically on elliptic curves and has recently been looking at some problems in analytic number theory.